 Na me:

 Но me Address:

 Но me Phone: Work Phone:

 Job Title: Email:

 SU PERVISOR INFORMATION

 Im mediate Supervisor's Name:

-le:
+Tit e:

-OMPLAINT INFORMATION
+CC MPLAINT INFORMATION

-1. ' Your complaint of Sexual Misconduct is made a against:
+1. Your complaint of Sexual Misconduc et is made against:

 Name:

 Title:

-Relationship to you: Supervisor/ Subordinate/ Co-Worker/ Student/ Other
+Relationship to you: Supervisor/ Su bordinate/ Co-Worker/ Student/ Other

-2. Please describe the conduct or incident(s) that reasons for concluding that the conduct is sext of paper if necessary and attach any relevant of ual misconduct.
-Please use additional sheets
+2. dent(s) that is the basis of this complaint and your duct is sexual misconduct.
+Please use additional sheets y relevant documents or evidence.

-3. Date(s) sexual misconduct occurred:
+3. . , d:

-Is the sexual misconduct continuing?
+Is the sexual misconduct continuing g!
 Yes/No

-4. have information related to your complaint: itnesses or individuals that may 5. .
-Have you previously complained or provided informathe College?
-If yes, when and to whom did you comp Sig gnature: I Date:
+4. Please list the name and contact information of any witnesses or individuals that may have information related to your complaint: 5.
+Have you previously complained or provided information about sexual harassment at the College?
+If yes, when and to whom did you complain or provide information?
+Sig nature: Date: